samuel-jimenez/GramEditor/docs/src/helix.md

 _Work in progress!
 Not all Helix keybindings are implemented yet._

-Tehanu's Helix mode is an emulation layer that brings Helix-style keybindings and modal editing to Tehanu.
-It builds upon Tehanu's [Vim mode](./vim.md), so much of the core functionality is shared.
+Gram's Helix mode is an emulation layer that brings Helix-style keybindings and modal editing to Gram.
+It builds upon Gram's [Vim mode](./vim.md), so much of the core functionality is shared.
 Enabling `helix_mode` will also enable `vim_mode`.

 For a guide on Vim-related features that are also available in Helix mode, please refer to our [Vim mode documentation](./vim.md).